Driving Safety of the Older Adult

 Dr. Valerie Gruss is Clinical Assistant Professor in the UIC College of Nursing.
 She is a board-certified Nurse Practitioner with a broad range of clinical expertise and research experience working in primary care and with multidisciplinary teams in a variety of settings.
 Dr. Gruss’ position at UIC blends her roles as researcher, clinician and educator.

 In 2015, Dr. Gruss was awarded a $2.5 million three year grant through the HRSA Geriatrics Workforce Enhancement Program (GWEP), to create an interprofessional education program for improving the care of older adults.
 Additionally, $100,000 per year was awarded to Dr. Gruss’ research in Alzheimer’s and associated dementias.
-She and her team have launched a free mobile app, Dementia Guide Expert for families, available on iOS and Android.
+She and her team have launched a free mobile app, Dementia Guide Expert, available on iOS and Android.
 In 2016, Dr. Gruss was awarded the GAPNA “Excellence in Research Award”.

 Dr. Gruss is clinical consultant/research collaborator on a Federal Demonstration Project for the State of Illinois, “Money Follows the Person”, which transitions eligible seniors out of nursing homes and back to the community.
 She was awarded the UIC College of Nursing’s ‘2010 Faculty Practice Award’ and was honored with the “Best Care Practices in the Geriatrics Continuum” award by the American Medical Directors Association, 2008.